Groningen gas field

 The Groningen gas field is a natural gas field in Groningen province in the northeastern part of the Netherlands.
-With an estimated 2,740 billion cubic metres of recoverable natural gas it is the largest natural gas field in Europe and one of the largest in the world.
+With an estimated 2,740 billion cubic metres of recoverable natural gas (most of which was already extracted), it is the largest natural gas field in Europe and one of the largest in the world.

-The gas field was discovered in 1959 near Slochteren.
-The subsequent extraction of the natural gas became central to the energy supply in the Netherlands.
-Virtually all of the Netherlands was connected to Groningen gas in the following years.
+The gas field was discovered in 1959 near Slochteren, in the northeast of the Netherlands.
+The subsequent extraction of natural gas became central to the energy supply in the Netherlands.
+Virtually the entire country was connected to Groningen gas in the following years.
 Revenue from natural gas production became important in the post-war development and construction of the Dutch welfare state.
 As of 2013, 2,057 billion cubic metres of natural gas had been extracted from the field.

 Gas extraction resulted in subsidence above the field.
-From 1991 this was also accompanied by earthquakes.
-This led to damage to houses and unrest among residents.
+From 1991, this was also accompanied by earthquakes, which led to damage to houses and unrest among residents.
 It was decided to phase out gas extraction from 2014 onwards.
-The Groningen gas field is expected to be closed between 2025 and 2028, with the possibility of bringing this forward.
 The reinforcement operation and damage settlement as a result of the earthquakes are progressing slowly.
 The National Ombudsman called this a "national crisis" in 2021.

+In June 2023, the Dutch government announced that extraction from the field would cease by 1 October 2023.
+Approximately 450 billion cubic metres of gas are thought to remain in the field as of 2023.